 ]]>

-https://blog.detassigny.net/posts/4/design-pattern-2-dependency-injection Thu, 06 Dec 2018 07:32:07 +0100 Gabriel de Tassigny
+http://blog.detassigny.net/posts/4/design-pattern-2-dependency-injection Thu, 06 Dec 2018 07:32:07 +0100 Gabriel de Tassigny

-Managing my passwords with KeePass and OwnCloud https://blog.detassigny.net/posts/3/managing-my-passwords-with-keepass-and-owncloud I had been trying to find the perfect setup for managing my passwords for a while, and I think I'm getting close.
+Managing my passwords with KeePass and OwnCloud http://blog.detassigny.net/posts/3/managing-my-passwords-with-keepass-and-owncloud I had been trying to find the perfect setup for managing my passwords for a while, and I think I'm getting close.
 If you don't really trust online password managers like me, you might also want to manage your passwords offline.

 Enters KeePass!